junzis/pyModeS/docs/pipe.md

 ## Validation

-On top of CRC, `PipeDecoder` runs four plausibility cross-checks against per-ICAO anchors updated only from CRC-valid frames that passed their own check.
+On top of CRC, `PipeDecoder` runs five plausibility cross-checks against per-ICAO anchors updated only from CRC-valid frames that passed their own check.
 A frame that fails is kept (header fields intact) so the caller can see it, but its position / velocity fields